 Should you put a rental in an LLC?
 Sure.
 Why not?
 Everyone else does.
 The real answer is Perhaps.
 There are several myths out there regarding the use of an LLC as a shelter from potential lawsuits and litigation, but most concerns stem from tortious liability.

 So, what do you do?
-Securing a decent umbrella policy both at the personal and commercial level is our strong recommendation for liability arising from your acts, errors and omissions.
+Securing a decent umbrella policy both at the personal and commercial level is the Watson CPA Group’s strong recommendation for liability arising from your acts, errors and omissions.
 General umbrella policies are $300-$500 per year.
-The floor of many umbrellas is around $500,000 so you might have to raise the limits of each rental to meet the floor (so there’s no break in coverage).
+The liability floor of many umbrellas is around $500,000 so you might have to raise the liability limits of each rental to meet the floor (so there’s no break in coverage).